Spinney Mountain State Park

 Spinney Mountain State Park is a Colorado state park located in South Park in Park County, Colorado, United States.

 The park centers on the Spinney Mountain Reservoir, which is popular with anglers.
-The reservoir and surrounding land is owned by the City of Aurora, Colorado, which uses the reservoir for municipal water storage.
+The reservoir and surrounding land are owned by the City of Aurora, Colorado.
+The reservoir, built in 1981, is the largest reservoir owned by Aurora, and it provides the majority of the Aurora water supply.
 The park itself is managed by Colorado Parks and Wildlife.
 At high water, the reservoir's surface lies at 8710 ft above sea level.
 It has a capacity of 53651 acre.ft.

 Fishing

 Spinney Mountain Reservoir provides great fishing for rainbow trout and northern pike, and sometimes brown trout as well.
 The park closes for the winter when the reservoir freezes over and opens around mid-April.

 Name

 The park takes its name from nearby Spinney Mountain, elevation 9488 ft.